-- The transactions should be validated from the advance receipt register. - One should check whether no invoices, against such supplies, have been issued during the financial year. - Notification No. 40/2017 C.T. dated 13.10.2017 exempted payment of tax on advances received towards the supply of goods, in case of taxable persons whose aggregate turnover is less than ₹ 1.50 cr in the preceding FY or is likely to be less than ₹ 1.50 cr in the year in which registration is sought.
+- The transactions should be validated from the advance receipt register. - One should check whether no invoices, against such supplies, have been issued during the financial year. - Notification No. 40/2017 C.T. dated 13.10.2017 exempted payment of tax on advances received towards the supply of goods, in case of taxable persons whose aggregate turnover is less than ₹ 1.50 cr in the preceding FY or is likely to be less than ₹ 1.50 cr in the year in which registration is sought, and who had not opted for the composition scheme.
 Advances towards the supply of services remain liable to tax at the time of receipt of such advance.
-Suppliers of goods above this threshold limit too were liable to pay tax on advances. - Notification No. 66/2017 C.T. dated 15.11.2017 Supersede the above Notification No. 40/2017 C.T. dated 13.10.2017 and provides exemption from payment of tax on advances received towards the supply of goods.
-As such, advances relating to supply of goods, should have been subject to tax payment in all cases except mentioned in above notification, up to 15th November 2017, however, there is no change in respect of advances relating to the supply of services.
+Suppliers of goods above this threshold limit too were liable to pay tax on advances. - Notification No. 66/2017 C.T. dated 15.11.2017 Supersede the above Notification No. 40/2017 C.T. dated 13.10.2017 and provides the said benefit to all the registered persons except person opted for the composition scheme, regardless of their turnover.
+Consequently, advances related to the supply of goods were no longer subject to tax in all cases, except for those specified in the earlier notification, up to 15th November 2017, however, there is no change in respect of advances relating to the supply of services.
 Therefore, with effect from 15.11.2017 advance money received is chargeable to GST for supply of services only.
+However, this exemption does not apply to registered persons making supplies of specified actionable claims, as defined in clause (102A) of Section 2 of the CGST Act, 2017, as per the Notification No. 50/2023 - Central Tax, dated 29-9-2023, w.e.f.
+1.10.2023.